wmdataphys/Deep_hpDIRC/README.md

 ### **What You Will Need:**

 1. **The Config File**
    The config file contains crucial information such as scalings, data paths, and other settings.
 I will provide access to this file on the cluster.
+The hpDIRC_config_gulf.json file should give you all the paths you need.

 2. **The Models (Freia)**
    The models contain variables such as `allowed_x`, `allowed_y`, etc., that are used for masking and resampling operations.